Histology Guide

 Mitosis

-Mitosis is the process during which one cell gives rise to two daughter cells.
-The chromosomes of the parent cell are duplicated and separated into the two nuclei of the daughter cells.
-Cytokinesis takes place differently in animal and plant cells.
+Mitosis is the fundamental process during which a single parent cell divides to produce two genetically identical daughter cells.
+During this process, the chromosomes of the parent cell are duplicated and then systematically separated into the nuclei of the two daughter cells.

 Iron Hematoxylin